Inphi (NYSE:IPHI) Lifted to Buy at ValuEngine

 ValuEngine upgraded shares of Inphi (NYSE:IPHI) from a hold rating to a buy rating in a research report report published on Thursday morning, ValuEngine reports.

-A number of other research firms also recently commented on IPHI.
-Needham & Company LLC reaffirmed a buy rating and set a $100.00 target price on shares of Inphi in a report on Wednesday, February 5th.
-Zacks Investment Research downgraded Inphi from a buy rating to a hold rating in a report on Thursday, January 16th.
-Rosenblatt Securities raised Inphi from a neutral rating to a buy rating and set a $100.00 price target for the company in a report on Wednesday, February 5th.
-B. Riley boosted their price target on Inphi from $53.00 to $72.00 and gave the company a neutral rating in a report on Thursday, January 16th.
-Finally, Barclays reissued a buy rating and issued a $90.00 price target on shares of Inphi in a report on Sunday, January 19th.
-One analyst has rated the stock with a sell rating, three have issued a hold rating and eleven have assigned a buy rating to the company’s stock.
-The stock currently has a consensus rating of Buy and a consensus price target of $82.50.
+IPHI has been the subject of a number of other reports.
+B. Riley increased their target price on shares of Inphi from $53.00 to $72.00 and gave the company a neutral rating in a research report on Thursday, January 16th.
+Rosenblatt Securities upgraded shares of Inphi from a neutral rating to a buy rating and set a $100.00 price objective for the company in a research report on Wednesday, February 5th.
+Needham & Company LLC restated a buy rating and set a $100.00 price objective on shares of Inphi in a research report on Wednesday, February 5th.
+Barclays restated a buy rating and set a $90.00 price objective on shares of Inphi in a research report on Sunday, January 19th.
+Finally, Zacks Investment Research cut shares of Inphi from a buy rating to a hold rating in a research report on Thursday, January 16th.
+One equities research analyst has rated the stock with a sell rating, three have issued a hold rating and eleven have issued a buy rating to the stock.
+The company has an average rating of Buy and an average price target of $82.50.

-In other Inphi news, CFO John Edmunds sold 42,856 shares of the company’s stock in a transaction on Monday, February 10th.
-The stock was sold at an average price of $81.24, for a total value of $3,481,621.44.
-Following the completion of the sale, the chief financial officer now directly owns 245,753 shares in the company, valued at approximately $19,964,973.72.
-The sale was disclosed in a document filed with the SEC, which can be accessed through this link.
-Also, VP Charles Roach sold 10,000 shares of the company’s stock in a transaction on Friday, February 14th.
-The shares were sold at an average price of $83.64, for a total value of $836,400.00.
-Following the completion of the sale, the vice president now owns 96,729 shares of the company’s stock, valued at $8,090,413.56.
+In other news, CFO John Edmunds sold 42,856 shares of the firm’s stock in a transaction that occurred on Monday, February 10th.
+The shares were sold at an average price of $81.24, for a total value of $3,481,621.44.
+Following the completion of the transaction, the chief financial officer now owns 245,753 shares of the company’s stock, valued at $19,964,973.72.
+The transaction was disclosed in a legal filing with the SEC, which is available at the SEC website.
+Also, CEO Ford Tamer sold 10,715 shares of the firm’s stock in a transaction that occurred on Tuesday, February 18th.
+The shares were sold at an average price of $82.70, for a total transaction of $886,130.50.
+Following the completion of the transaction, the chief executive officer now directly owns 354,833 shares of the company’s stock, valued at approximately $29,344,689.10.
 The disclosure for this sale can be found here.
-Insiders have sold 73,571 shares of company stock valued at $6,038,052 over the last quarter.
-3.30% of the stock is owned by company insiders.
+In the last ninety days, insiders have sold 73,571 shares of company stock valued at $6,038,052.
+3.30% of the stock is currently owned by insiders.

-A number of large investors have recently modified their holdings of the business.
-Marshall Wace LLP purchased a new stake in shares of Inphi during the first quarter worth approximately $70,000.
-Marshall Wace North America L.P. purchased a new stake in shares of Inphi during the first quarter worth approximately $30,000.
-First Trust Advisors LP increased its position in shares of Inphi by 26.4% during the first quarter.
-First Trust Advisors LP now owns 46,998 shares of the semiconductor company’s stock worth $2,056,000 after purchasing an additional 9,812 shares in the last quarter.
-State Street Corp increased its position in shares of Inphi by 0.3% during the third quarter.
-State Street Corp now owns 1,148,983 shares of the semiconductor company’s stock worth $70,145,000 after purchasing an additional 3,559 shares in the last quarter.
-Finally, Neo Ivy Capital Management increased its position in shares of Inphi by 65.2% during the third quarter.
-Neo Ivy Capital Management now owns 7,306 shares of the semiconductor company’s stock worth $447,000 after purchasing an additional 2,884 shares in the last quarter.
+Hedge funds and other institutional investors have recently bought and sold shares of the company.
+California State Teachers Retirement System boosted its stake in shares of Inphi by 1.2% in the third quarter.
+California State Teachers Retirement System now owns 70,060 shares of the semiconductor company’s stock valued at $4,277,000 after purchasing an additional 837 shares during the period.
+Man Group plc purchased a new position in shares of Inphi in the third quarter valued at approximately $364,000.
+ARP Americas LP purchased a new position in shares of Inphi in the fourth quarter valued at approximately $1,051,000.
+Gilder Gagnon Howe & Co.
+LLC purchased a new position in shares of Inphi in the third quarter valued at approximately $596,000.
+Finally, Neo Ivy Capital Management lifted its stake in Inphi by 65.2% in the third quarter.
+Neo Ivy Capital Management now owns 7,306 shares of the semiconductor company’s stock worth $447,000 after acquiring an additional 2,884 shares during the last quarter.

 About Inphi